 Dr. Victor Maus

-I lead the spatial data science for sustainability laboratory at the Institute for Ecological Economics at WU Vienna University of Economics and Business.
-My research advances spatial analytics and scalable AI with new methods and algorithms to transform raw data into decision-grade environmental metrics and support the development of Earth Intelligence systems.
-Key contributions of my work include the development of the Time-Weighted Dynamic Time Warping (TWDTW) algorithm and pioneering global assessments of mine-specific impacts, uncovering critical, previously overlooked data gaps in the sector’s footprints.
-By bridging the gap between technical innovation and application, my teams’s research contributes to building the foundation and empirical knowledge necessary to monitor global environmental change and support evidence-based decision-making.
+I lead an interdisciplinary research group in data science at the Institute for Ecological Economics, WU Vienna.
+Supported by competitive national and international funding, most notably an ERC Consolidator Grant, my work advances spatial analytics and AI methods by developing new algorithms and software that scale to global datasets.
+These tools transform raw data into spatially explicit environmental metrics, strengthening the foundations of emerging Earth Intelligence systems.
+Among my key contributions are the development of the Time-Weighted Dynamic Time Warping (TWDTW) algorithm for time series classification and pioneering global-scale assessments of mine-specific impacts that reveal critical, previously overlooked knowledge in the sector’s environmental footprints.
+By focusing on methodological innovation with real-world applications, my team provides the essential tools and empirical insights needed to monitor global environmental change and support evidence-based sustainability decisions.

 Selected Publications